 The fifth annual China Festival at WMU will be held from noon to 5 p.m.
 Saturday, Sept.
 29 in Western Michigan University's Student Recreation Center, commemorating the traditional Chinese Moon Festival.

 Admission and parking are free, and for a nominal fee, attendees may sample traditional foods prepared by local restaurants.

-Featured events include dance and music performances, a badminton tournament, hands-on activities, a Chinese art exhibition and informational display booths.
-Additionally, attendees may participate in free mini sessions to learn the basic skills of ping pong or badminton.
+Featured events include dance and music performances, ping-pong tournament finals, hands-on activities, a Chinese art exhibition and informational display booths.
+Additionally, attendees may participate in free mini sessions to learn the basic skills of ping pong, tai chi and Chinese yo-yo.

 - Dance and martial arts performances

 The festival is organized by WMU's Haenicke Institute for Global Education in collaboration with the Chinese Association of Greater Kalamazoo, the Kalamazoo Chinese Academy and Whirlpool Asian Community.
 Campus co-sponsors include the Confucius Institute at WMU, Timothy Light Center for Chinese Studies, College of Arts and Sciences, Haworth College of Business, College of Education and Human Development, Department of World Languages and Literatures and the Association of Chinese Students and Scholars.

 For more information contact the Haenicke Institute at (269) 387-5890 or firstname.lastname@example.org.